Cooleyy/EasySpawner/Thunderstore/TS-README.md

 1. [Install BepInEx for Valheim](https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/)

 2. If you have the zip, extract within your BepInEx plugins folder.
-Otherwise place the .dll and Assetbundle file in a folder called "EasySpawner" in your BepInEx plugins folder.
+Otherwise place the .dll and Assetbundle file in your BepInEx plugins folder.

-## Known Issues

-Some times the coroutine checking for changes in the player list is killed unexepectedly.

 ## Changelog